 Why can people be more hateful online than offline?
 What type of hate exists on the internet?

 These pressing questions are explored and students are asked to critically identify the roots of this growing issue.

 There has always been an enemy throughout all of American history.
 Since the end of World War II, the United States has faced some of its most unique enemies, communism and terror.
 One not so much like the other, this reading dives into the change of Americans’ concept of an enemy.
 While both enemies are very different, dehumanization, propaganda, and an "us vs. them" narrative all prove to be used in both conflicts.

-A disjointed movement, this Reading takes an intimate look at the ideologies of right-wing extremism and those who align with it.
+A disjointed movement, this Reading takes a deep dive look at the ideologies of right-wing terrorism and those who align with it.
 Broken down by each individual belief, and grounded in history, the reality of the size and influence of the movement today might be surprising to many.

 Stemming from the Marxist ideology, this Reading places the extreme left ideas into a historical perspective.
 The roots of the extreme left and anti-fascists are all explained, along with some of the implications this movement has for today’s society.